 Skills: The ability to handle large volumes of telephone calls and face-to-face inquires in a friendly and professional manner is required.
-A keyboarding rate of 50 words per minute is required.
 Effective organizational skills are required.
 Supervisory and training skills are required.
-Computer literacy in the use of personal computers and/or mainframe computers is required and includes keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
-Strong written and verbal communication skills; the ability to operate electronic, photocopier or other standard office machines, maintain complex filing systems and records, and make arithmetic calculations and reconcile records are required.
+Computer literacy in the use of personal computers and/or mainframe computers is required, including keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
+Strong written and verbal communication skills are required.
+The ability to operate electronic, photocopier or other standard office machines, maintain complex filing systems and records, and make arithmetic calculations and reconcile records is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES